0x0c/LMMediaPlayer/README.md

 	[player.mediaPlayer setShuffleEnabled:YES];
 ===

-Of course, you can play video or audio in background mode and can control with control center.
+Of course, you can play video or audio in background mode and can control with control center.
+Please check document in the repository.

 Contacts
 ====